k-cross/blog/content/posts/let_it_crash.md

 > Programmer: \\\_(ツ)\_/

 Any blocking system call that a user directly relies upon should be handled, whether it's an error message for a non-technical user or a status code for an API consumer.
-This doesn't matter for asynchronous calls since their nature allows their errors to be handled with no user interaction.
+This doesn't matter for asynchronous calls since their errors can be handled with no user interaction.
 Those wayward children can be thrown in a task supervisor and restarted.
 In essence if a program needs to relay a message, error handling becomes a requirement.